 Often when I talk about dialogue – having one, being in one, et cetera – what I am talking about is simply an intense and focused exchange between two people with similar interests.
 That is, you and I have a shared language – Christian, ACIM and so forth – and we are both devoted to direct experience of waking up in/to/through God – and we are trying to accomplish that to some degree by sharing with one another.
 Our dialogue resembles one part of a long walk to a shared home – clearing the trail, say.
 So it is helpful that way.
+Or it can be.

-I don’t think this is what David Bohm had in mind necessarily when we explored and wrote about dialogue, though I think he would perhaps have been supportive of it.
+I don’t think this is precisely what David Bohm had in mind when he explored and wrote about dialogue, though I think he would perhaps have been supportive of it.
 But a Bohm dialogue envisions a suspension of judgment – a willingness to try and observe what is happening in oneself without acting on it – that is quite a tricky needle to thread.
 If you try it, the first thing you will see is that the idea of a goal becomes quite tenuous.
 So if the talk is ostensibly about, say, the role of forgiveness in A Course in Miracles there is a good chance it won’t remain there.
 Or that it won’t move much in traditional terms.
 You won’t get anywhere in the intellectual sense, the furthering of ideas sense.

 It’s not that there’s anything wrong with that – but it may not be terribly helpful.
-Certainly as anybody who has poked around this blog knows I have spent – and will no doubt continue to in some ways – a lot of time looking at the course just that way.
+Certainly as anybody who has poked around this blog knows I have spent – and will no doubt continue to in some ways – a lot of time looking at the course in just that way.
 But getting all devoted to the course is simply to make an idol of it.
 On some level that is true.
 I think most students do it, to different degrees, and so I think sooner or later all students have to undo it.

 So the dialogue I have been practicing and exploring lately – which is not precisely Bohmian dialogue – has its goal to get closer to the ground from which A Course in Miracles springs.
 It doesn’t denigrate the imagery and language and mythology and so forth; but it is trying to get past it to the underlying structure.
 There are, for example, a lot of debates about Jesus in the course communities – whether we are dealing with the historical Jesus, Helen’s personal Jesus, the idea of Jesus, or something else altogether.
 And what I am saying now is that that is not a very important thing to worry about.
 It doesn’t matter.
 You don’t have to settle that to figure out how to practice forgiveness.
 You really don’t.